 MANDATORY SUMMER PRE-SEASON BASELINE TEST

-Orangewood Christian has been ahead of the curve in the management for Sports Related Concussion for a number of years now.
+Orangewood Christian has been ahead of the curve in the management for Sports Related Concussion for several years now, thanks to the partnership with AdventHealth’s Sports Concussion Program.
 We have brought the standard of care that exists in professional and collegiate sports to our athletes here at Orangewood Christian.
-We have implemented a concussion management policy that includes baseline neurocognitive testing prior to participation in contact or collision sports, removes an athlete from play or practice if a concussion is suspected, and completing a return to play protocol to ensure the athletes academic success and safe return to athletic participation.
+We have implemented a concussion management policy that includes baseline neurocognitive testing prior to participation in contact or collision sports, removing an athlete from play or practice if a concussion is suspected, and completing a return to play protocol to ensure the athlete's academic success and safe return to athletic participation.

 - Visual Memory